 the aerospace industry began using titanium regularly.

-non ferrous metal with the highest strength to weight ratio of any known element.
+As previously mentioned, Titanium is an element (symbol Ti) like gold, silver and platinum.
+It is a non ferrous metal with the highest strength to weight ratio of any known element.

 For this reason titanium is the favored material in the aerospace industry.